BG3-Community-Library-Team/bg3-community/Tutorials/General/Shipping-Items-to-Users.md

 Adding new items to Vendor inventories functions identically to adding new items to the Tutorial chest.
 Because of this, please refer back to the [Tutorial Chest](https://wiki.bg3.community/en/Tutorials/General/Shipping-Items-to-Users#tutorial-chest) section of this page, to learn how to create a `TreasureTable.txt` file for your mod.

 After you have created a new treasure table file, you'll need to paste the code block below into it.
 Afterwards, replace `1st_Trader_Treasuretable` with the treasure table of the Vendor you wish to place new items into.
 Then, replace `I_GameObject_Stats_Name` with the "Stats" name of your chosen item.
-You can find a picture showcasing how to find the "Stats" name for an item also in the Tutorial Chest section of this page.
+You can find a picture showcasing how to find the "Stats" name for an item in the Tutorial Chest section above.

 ```txt
 new treasuretable "1st_Trader_Treasuretable"